janhesters/ReactNative-ComplexNavigation/README.md

-# React Native with TypeScript, Jest and Enzyme
+# React Native with internationalization and orientation handling.